gsi-upm/SmartSim/README.md

 ### Installing UbikSim

 To install UbikSim we need a running Apache Tomcat 7 and Java 1.7.
+This project can be installed both as an Eclipse or Netbeans project.

+The project is installed in the Tomcat server.
+The base path to UbikSim is APACHEPATH/UbikSimMOSI-AGIL-Server/

+### Installing SmartSim

+In order to install SmartSim, the SmartSim modules and the scene must be copied to the smartbody directories.

+To install the scene, the scene folder must be moved to smartbody/data

+The scripts in script folder must be moved to smartbody/data/scripts